 E3Probiotics 50 Billion Enhanced with E3AFA • Vegan, Non-GMO, Gluten-Free, No Refrigeration Required

 E3Probiotics 50 Billion Enhanced with E3AFA — is an all natural, non-GMO, herbicide- and pesticide-free probiotics that are formulated to assist your body in gut health, gut swelling and immune health.
 Beneficial intestinal floras can be depleted by the diets high in sugar, meats, and low in fiber, or by medication taken for illness and infections.
 This may result in a disruption of your normal intestinal microflora.
 When normal microflora is disrupted, it can affect your well-being and digestion.
 It's the best-of-the-best — a 50 Billion Count Bacteria with E3AFA added into the blend in a Delayed Release Acid-Resistance Vegetable Capsule.

 Click HERE for more info or to order.

 Take double the serving size for the first month and then reduce back to the suggested daily dosage.
 That's what I have everyone do who first starts out on these capsules to more quickly and completely foster an increase in friendly "healthy" bacteria.

 I take this natural, efficacious probiotic daily!
-In fact, I always purchase several bottles at once so I have extra on hand to give some away to friends and family as gifts.
-Everyone who takes this premier probiotic loves it, and they often give it away to their friends, too.
+In fact, I purchase several bottles at once so I have extra on hand to give some away to friends and family as gifts.
+Others I know who take this love it, and they often give it away to their friends, too.
 It's a gift of health that keeps on giving day after day.